 Agapé (pronounced agg-a-pay)

-the love that Jesus commands in Matthew 22:37–39, ‘You shall love the Lord your God with all your heart, mind, soul and strength …’ And it is agapé love that populates St Paul’s ‘hymn to love’ in 1 Corinthians 13 and Jesus’ new commandment ’love one another as I have loved you’ in John 13:34.
+This word was extremely rare before the Christian era.
+It means a love that is unconditional, universal, and selfless.
+In the Bible, this is the love that Jesus commands in Matthew 22:37–39, ‘You shall love the Lord your God with all your heart, mind, soul and strength …’ And it is agapé love that populates St Paul’s ‘hymn to love’ in 1 Corinthians 13 and Jesus’ new commandment ’love one another as I have loved you’ in John 13:34.
 Giving and living agapé love is therefore the goal and pinnacle of Christian life.

 Pornea (pronounced por-nay-ah)

-in the Bible, and is generally translated as ’lust’ or ’fornication’.
+This word means sexual love that is inappropriate, which is why today it inspires the term ‘pornography’.
+The word always has negative connotations in the Bible, and is generally translated as ’lust’ or ’fornication’.
 It also implies ‘improper’, so the incest in 1 Corinthians 5:1 is an example of pornea.

 Eros (pronounced air-ros)